MarcarianS/cs1440-marcarian-shelby-assn4/doc/Plan4.1.md

 * has an init and getColor function, both abstract

 ## Easter Palette Class
-will use pastel pink, purple, blue, green, yellow, and orange with black between.
-Overall 12 colors palette : ffb0f8, d58ff, a8e1ff, a6ffa7, fffeb8, ffd699
+* will use pastel pink, purple, blue, green, yellow, and orange
-is iteration returned is divisable by 12, take black 11, orange
-10, black
-9, yellow
-etc
+* with black between.
+Overall 12 colors
+* palette : ffb0f8, d58ff, a8e1ff, a6ffa7, fffeb8, ffd699
+* creates a palette with steps between each color determined by number of iteratons
 * init will create a self.palette using those colors
 * getcolor(n) returns the corressponding color

 ## Green scale/ St. Patrick Class
-use shades from green to black to green to white. range from #00ff00 to #002600 range from #002700 to #00ff00 range from #01ff01 to #e3ffe3
+* use shades from green to black to green to white.
+* range from black to green
+* range from #002600 to green
+* range from #e3ffe3 to green
+* range from white to green
 * similar implementation to Easter